sreeramsunkara/TAS-Workshop-CAH-Prerequisites/README.md

 ![](./images/vmware-logo.png)

-# VMware Tanzu Application Service Workshop
+# VMware Tanzu Application Service Workshop (8:30AM to 12:30PM on 07-22-2020)

-We need you to carry out a few workshop prerequisite steps in preparation for the July 22nd Tanzu Application Service Workshop
+- We need you to carry out a few prerequisite steps in preparation for the July 22nd Tanzu Application Service Workshop

 #
 ### 1. Sign-up using the Progress Worksheet